sunnery7/the-gateway-people/content/posts/the-owner-of-life-and-his-wonderful-servant.md

 ---
-title: '"The Owner of Life And His Wonderful Servant"'
+title: The Owner of Life And His Wonderful Servant
 headline: Then, this fateful Tuesday morning, I spoke to her on the phone about 10 am as I worked out
 date: 2025-10-29T12:57:00.000+01:00